 The reason cake is making ANOTHER appearance today notwithstanding all my talk of healthy, organic, sugar-free eating is because we had a special visitor today!

 Our lovely friends Nell and Johnno (or The Captain) currently live in Reading, England.
 They have a six month old (divinely beautiful) baby, Charlotte.
 There's been a bit of a complication with visas while they were here visiting family last month and as a result Johnno went back and Nell and Charlotte stayed to wrangle with the consulate.
-Nell was due to come for morning tea today, for which we still had Carrot and All-Bran muffins to serve.
+Nell was due to come for morning tea today, for which we still had Carrot and All-Bran muffins

 At about 9am we got a call from Johnno, from the airport.
 Checking our address.
 On his way.
 BIG surprise.
 So Nell arrives, Johnno's out the back, we meet Charlotte, it's all marvellous, then he knocks on the back door and wanders in.
 His wife, a solicitor and a very adept talker, is speechless.
 There are tears, not just theirs.
 He's here for a week and let's hope the consulate get their arses into gear and they can go home together.